-The Community Risk Management Plan 2022-2025 (CRMP) sets out the key priorities for the Authority for the three years 2019/20 to 2022/23.
-This is broken down into 3 Annual Delivery Plans.
-Progress against the Plan and relevant performance data can be found in the Annual Statement of Assurance which was presented to Fire Authority in July 2023 and can be found on the Authority's website.
+The Strategic Plan 2019-2022 sets out the key priorities for the Authority for the three years 2019/20 to 2021/22.
+Progress against the Plan and relevant performance data can be found in the Annual Statement of Assurance which was presented to Fire Authority in July 2022 and can be found on the Authority's website.